 A quick look at the PropSwap marketplace provides a glimpse of numerous bets listed for sale from several sports.

 A prop bet on Patrick Mahomes to lead the NFL in passing yards would pay out $2,550, but is available for only $1,111.

 Looking to bet on Kansas Jayhawks to win the NCAA Men’s Basketball Championship?
 A chance to win $500 is available for $60, odds of a bit over 7-1.

-With the recent legalization of sports betting in other states, Pergande and Epstein have a business that seems to be in a position to grow.
+With the recent legalization of sports betting in NJ and other states, Pergande and Epstein have a business that seems to be in a position to grow.